 Let’s say you didn’t correct that other person.
 Instead, you thank him and keep the gift.
 What happens when he realizes your birthday is in six months?

 And you better believe he’ll hear about it one way or the other.
 We’re living in the age of social media – everyone hears about everything sooner or later.

 Lying about something is always the impolite thing to do.
 And it’s also the not-so-smart thing to do – because you’ll get caught.

-Don’t tempt fate for a gift that doesn’t belong to you.
+Don’t tempt fate with a gift that doesn’t belong to you.
 It’s not worth it.

 Do the right thing

 Now, you should return the gift.
 Or, at least, talk to whoever sent it to you and figure out the logistics of it all.
 You might get a gift guilt-free if you ask!